jyotheshkar/Software-Engineering-1/KANBAN.md

-# Novah: Voice-Based Desktop Automation

-Novah is a software application designed to empower individuals with disabilities to access computers seamlessly using voice commands and natural language processing.
-The tool aims to eliminate barriers for those with mobility impairments, enabling them to open applications, access files, retrieve weather and time information, and much more—all hands-free.

-## Features

-- **Voice Navigation and Desktop Automation**: Open any desktop application and navigate via voice commands.
-- **Natural Language Processing**: Communicate naturally with Novah using NLP.
-- **Multifactor Authentication**: Secure your access with face and hand recognition.
-- **Weather and Time Integration**: Voice-activated weather and time updates.
-- **YouTube Integration**: Search and watch YouTube videos via voice commands.
-- **Jokes and Notes**: Enjoy jokes and manage notes.

-## Kanban Development Process

-### Columns

-- **Backlog**: Tasks not yet started.
-- **In Progress**: Tasks currently being developed.
-- **Review**: Tasks pending review.
-- **Done**: Completed tasks.

-### Key Tasks

-- **To Do**: Voice navigation, NLP refinement, multifactor authentication, weather/time APIs, website development.
-- **In Progress**: Gemini 1.5 Pro chatbot integration, face authentication.
-- **Done**: Authentication module, voice automation, enhanced NLP, jokes and notes, YouTube integration, web scraping.

-## Milestones

-1. **Voice Navigation and Desktop Automation**: Navigate applications with ease using voice.
-2. **Natural Language Processing**: Engage naturally with Novah's chatbot.
-3. **Multifactor Authentication**: Secure your access with both hand and face recognition.
-4. **Weather and Time Integration**: Get voice-activated updates.
-5. **YouTube Integration**: Search YouTube via voice commands.
-6. **Web Scraping**: Easily access data and improve searches.

-## Implementation

-- **Backlog Refinement**: Key requirements were prioritized and placed in the backlog.
-- **Daily Stand-ups**: To align the team and adjust priorities daily.
-- **Task Assignment**: Members picked tasks according to their expertise.
-- **Continuous Development**: Tasks moved through In Progress, Review, and finally Done.

-## Gathering Results

-- **Requirements Fulfillment**: All Must-Have and Should-Have features completed successfully.
-- **Team Collaboration**: Improved transparency and collaboration with Kanban.
-- **Future Plans**: Additional features are planned thanks to the clear task workflow.

-## Contributing

-1. Fork the repository.
-2. Create a feature branch: `git checkout -b feature/your-feature`.
-3. Commit your changes: `git commit -m "Add new feature"`.
-4. Push to the branch: `git push origin feature/your-feature`.
-5. Create a Pull Request.

-## License

-This project is licensed under the MIT License.
+Development of Novah

+Background

+Novah is a software designed to empower individuals with disabilities by providing seamless computer access using voice commands and natural language processing.
+The tool aims to break down barriers for those with mobility impairments, allowing them to open applications, access files, access weather and time information, and much more—all hands-free.

+The team of five lacked prior Agile experience and followed a Kanban methodology over five weeks.
+This approach ensured a continuous flow of tasks, reducing idle time and focusing on moving work from "To Do" to "Done" as quickly as possible.

+Requirements:

+Using the MoSCoW prioritisation:

+- Must-Have:

+- Voice navigation and desktop automation

+- Natural language processing for communication

+- Should-Have:

+- Weather and time API integration

+- Multifactor authentication (face recognition)

+- Could-Have:

+- YouTube Integration

+- Fun elements (e.g., jokes)

+- Won't-Have:

+- Advanced data analysis

+Method

+In the Kanban process, tasks were organized into these columns:

+-Backlog: Tasks not yet started

+-In Progress: Tasks actively being worked on

+-Review: Tasks ready for review and quality checks

+-Done: Completed tasks

+Each team member picked up tasks from the backlog based on their availability and skillset.
+Daily stand-ups kept everyone aligned on progress and priority.

+The following tasks were managed through Kanban columns over five weeks:

+To Do

+- Voice navigation and desktop automation

+- NLP for natural communication

+- Multifactor authentication (face)

+- Weather and time APIs

+- Website development

+In Progress

+- NLP refinement

+- Gemini 1.5 Pro chatbot integration

+- Face authentication development

+Done

+- Authentication module (hand and face)

+- Desktop application access via Python

+- Enhanced NLP

+- Weather and time API integration

+- Jokes and notes modules

+- YouTube Integration

+- Web scraping for data accessibility

+Implementation

+The implementation involved moving tasks systematically through the Kanban columns:

+1. Backlog Refinement: Key requirements were broken into smaller tasks, placed in the backlog, and prioritised.

+2. Daily Stand-ups: Held to keep the team aligned and to adjust task priorities.

+3. Task Assignment: Team members chose tasks from the backlog based on their availability and expertise.

+4. Continuous Development: Tasks moved through "In Progress" to "Review" and finally "Done," ensuring continuous delivery.

+Milestones

+The following milestones were reached as tasks moved to "Done":

+- Voice Navigation and Desktop Automation: Users could open and navigate applications via voice commands.

+- Natural Language Processing: Provided seamless communication using natural language commands.

+- Multifactor Authentication: Integrated both hand and face recognition for secure access.

+- Weather and Time API Integration: Enabled voice-activated weather and time data retrieval.

+- Jokes and Notes: Implemented fun features and note management.

+- YouTube Integration: Allowed voice navigation for YouTube searches.

+- Web Scraping: Enhanced data accessibility and search functionality.

+These milestones reflect how Kanban enabled iterative feature delivery while ensuring a continuous flow.

+Gathering Results

+A post-development review helped determine whether Novah met the project's requirements:

+1. Requirements Fulfilment: All "Must-Have" and "Should-Have" features were completed successfully.

+2. Team Collaboration: The Kanban process improved collaboration through transparent task management and regular stand-ups.

+3. Future Plans: Additional features could be planned and implemented with ease due to the clear task workflow.